-(1) Excludes residential mortgages classified as commercial or corporate loans (2010 -

-\$2.1 billion, 2009 - \$2.3 billion, 2008 - \$2.7 billion, 2007 - \$3.0 billion, 2006 - \$2.9 billion).
-(2) Effective 2010, the calculation excludes non-controlling interest in subsidiaries.
+- (1) Excludes residential mortgages classified as commercial or corporate loans (2010 \$2.1 billion, 2009 \$2.3 billion, 2008 \$2.7 billion, 2007 \$3.0 billion, 2006 \$2.9 billion). - (2) Effective 2010, the calculation excludes non-controlling interest in subsidiaries.
 Prior periods have been restated to reflect this change.
-In addition, geographic allocations are not

-(4) Beginning with our 2009 reporting of net loans and acceptances by province, we changed the source of our data for the provincial distribution table.
+In addition, geographic allocations are not available, as equity is not allocated on a country of risk basis. - (3) Aggregate balances are net of specific and general allowances; the consumer and commercial and corporate categories are stated net of specific allowances only. - (4) Beginning with our 2009 reporting of net loans and acceptances by province, we changed the source of our data for the provincial distribution table.
 This change resulted in a shift in the provincial distribution to what we believe is a more accurate representation of our portfolio.
 In 2009, we restated 2008 data to reflect this change.
-Data for periods prior to 2008 were not restated and therefore are not comparable.

-(5) In 2009, the industry allocation of impaired loans for U.S. operations was revised to reclassify impairment of commercial mortgages to the commercial mortgages category.
+Data for periods prior to 2008 were not restated and therefore are not comparable. - (5) In 2009, the industry allocation of impaired loans for U.S. operations was revised to reclassify impairment of commercial mortgages to the commercial mortgages category.
 Previously commercial mortgages for U.S. operations were classified in applicable industry categories.
-Periods prior to 2009 have not been restated.

-(6) Beginning in 2008, our industry segmentation was improved to provide a split between government and financial institutions.
-For periods prior to 2008, this segmentation was not available, and the financial institutions sector includes government loans.

-(7) The U.S. portfolio acquired in the second quarter of 2010 included impaired loans with an estimated value of \$437 million, reduced to \$327 million in the third quarter of 2010.
+Periods prior to 2009 have not been restated. - (6) Beginning in 2008, our industry segmentation was improved to provide a split between government and financial institutions.
+For periods prior to 2008, this segmentation was not available, and the financial institutions sector includes government loans. - (7) The U.S. portfolio acquired in the second quarter of 2010 included impaired loans with an estimated value of \$437 million, reduced to \$327 million in the third quarter of 2010.
 Subsequent changes in impaired loan balances on this portfolio are included in additions to or reductions in impaired loans and acceptances, on a basis consistent with our other loans.
 All loans in the acquired portfolio are covered by a loss sharing agreement, with the FDIC absorbing 80% of loan losses.
-There were \$302 million of gross impaired loans in this portfolio as at October 31, 2010.
-(8) Includes amounts returning to performing status, sales, repayments, the impact of foreign exchange, and offsets for consumer write-offs that are not recognized as formations.
-(9) Amounts for 2010 exclude a \$9 million allowance for Other Credit Instruments included in un - unavailable
+There were \$302 million of gross impaired loans in this portfolio as at October 31, 2010. - (8) Includes amounts returning to performing status, sales, repayments, the impact of foreign exchange, and offsets for consumer write-offs that are not recognized as formations. - (9) Amounts for 2010 exclude a \$9 million allowance for Other Credit Instruments included in Other Liabilities.